science

 According to a study published by the National Institute of Health, the benefits of consuming probiotics include:

-• improving intestinal tract health
+• boosting intestinal tract health

 • enhancing the immune system